 Tempering our meat will help it to be delicious and will prevent kitchen accidents and burns.
 Cooking a steak on a hot pan when it is still cold will make the water of the meat piece come out fast.

 Every little detail counts when we cook and serve a high-quality meat cut.
 Don’t forget to let the steak, tenderloin or T-bone, rest before serving, so juices, aroma, and taste remain.
-Enjoy a good meal for you and your closest ones is not hard to do if you pay attention to details every time you seat on the table for a delightful dinner.
+Enjoy a good meal for you and your closest ones is not hard to do if you pay attention to details every time you seat at the table for a delightful dinner.